www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2023-12-30-make-projekt-advertisable.md

         * [x] Mark Network documentation as developer documentation.
           -> Change this to `Splitcells Network Documentation` in order to avoid clutter.
 * [ ] Consider talking to schools directly.
-* [ ] Encrypt communication to server with certificate from Let's encrypt.
+* [ ] Encrypt communication to server with certificate from Let's encrypt in order to avoid browser warning and in order to secure data sent to the server by the users.
     * [x] Use https://github.com/shred/acme4j
     * [x] Enable SSL.
     * [x] Reuse certificates across restarts.